Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Conclusions

 The developed models provide a significant advantage by predicting the most beneficial relaxation type for a new QCQP instance without requiring users to test various relaxation methods.
-This prediction capability is independent of the instance size, offering an efficient approach to selecting relaxation techniques, thereby saving time and computational resources.
+Another important outcome of this study is that the DI setup preserves strong predictive performance despite the aggregated features.
+This makes the approach attractive not only for synthetic experiments but also for benchmark and application-driven QCQP instances.
+Since the DI setup is independent of the instance size, it allows us to apply the same framework across QCQPs with different numbers of variables and constraints.

+The proposed methodology also generalizes beyond synthetic data.
+In particular, our experiments on MINLPLib show that the proposed methodology transfers successfully to benchmark instances from several application domains, achieving around or above \(90\%\) accuracy in the main classification settings.
+This supports the practical relevance of the framework beyond synthetic data and shows that the DI setup can be used on realistic QCQP instances arising from different problem families.
+We also complement the prediction results with a gap-time trade-off analysis on MINLPLib instances, which incorporates solve times in addition to bound quality.
+This analysis shows that learned selectors can achieve a favorable balance between relaxation strength and computational cost while avoiding the expense of solving both relaxations.
+Hence, the proposed framework is useful not only from a prediction standpoint but also from a computational efficiency perspective.

 There are several promising directions for future study.
-Firstly, incorporating the relaxation runtimes into the prediction model may offer a more comprehensive evaluation of the efficiency of the relaxation techniques.
-Secondly, the practicality of the model could be improved by investigating the use of alternative features that are easier to get, including eigenvalue estimates rather than precise calculations.
-Third, the accuracy of the classification could be improved by incorporating different sets for properties $\Pi$, statistics \(\mathcal{Q}\) and patterns \(\mathcal{S}\).
-The final goal is to confirm the model's efficacy using the benchmark instances from MINLPLib~\cite{minlplib}, which will offer a thorough assessment of the model's capacity to predict outcomes and its usefulness in a variety of realistic QCQP instances.
+First, the relaxation runtimes could be incorporated more directly into the training objective so that prediction quality and computational efficiency are optimized jointly.
+Second, the practicality of the model could be improved by investigating the use of alternative features that are easier to compute, including eigenvalue estimates rather than precise calculations.
+Third, the accuracy of the framework could be improved by incorporating different sets for properties \(\Pi\), statistics \(\mathcal{Q}\), and patterns \(\mathcal{S}\).
+Finally, an important future direction is to integrate the proposed relaxation-selection framework directly into repeated-relaxation settings such as spatial branch-and-bound.